symfony/symfony-docs/components/runtime.rst

         }
     }

-If modifying the runtime class is not enough, you can always create your own runtime
+If modifying the runtime class isn't enough, you can create your own runtime template:
-template:

 .. code-block:: json